 Well, let me introduce you to the concept of color palettes and color schemes.
 Unless you pay attention to these – it is quite likely that you might end up messing up the look of your homes.

 Well, you could either choose from a monochromatic scheme or a contrasting scheme!
 Here I am going to enlist the paint colors that you should refer to:

 - SW 7664 Steely Gray

 In the case of ceilings, trims, and moldings – I would recommend using SW Pure White to further refine the saturation in your space.

 SW Slate Tile Vs Similar Colors

-The two most similar-looking paint colors are SW 9141 Waterloo and SW 0032 Needlepoint Navy!
+The two most similar-looking paint colors are SW 9141 Waterloo (learn about this color here) and SW 0032 Needlepoint Navy!